Vishwajeet1503/Customer-Churn-Prediction-Retention/README.md

 The Power BI dashboard includes:

 - 📉 Churn by Contract Type
-- 👥 Total Churned Customers
+- 👥 Churn by Charges
 - 🌐 Churn by Internet Service
-- ⏳ Churn by Tenure
+- ⏳ Churn by Customer Tenure
 - 💳 Churn by Payment Method

 ---